Girivalam (film): Plot

 Arjun heads a dance troupe, and Priya, one of the dancers, is secretly in love with him.
 Their dream is to become a permanent fixture at Giriprasad's hotel, a wealthy businessman.
 Though they lose the competition, their dream is realized when the lead dancer of the winning troupe dies in an accident.
 Giriprasad falls in love with Priya, and his sincerity wins her over.
 However, it is revealed that Arjun had been scheming to have Priya marry Giriprasad to access his wealth.

-Swetha, another dancer in the troupe, discovers that Arjun intentionally killed the lead dancer.
+Swetha, another dancer in the troupe, discovers that Arjun intentionally killed the lead dancer and covered his death up as an accident.
 She blackmails him for money, threatening to expose the truth to Giriprasad and the police.
 Arjun meets her to pay but instead kills her.
 Before dying, Swetha manages to leave a voicemail on Giriprasad's phone, exposing Arjun.
 Meanwhile, Priya faces a dilemma between her love for Giriprasad and her personal dreams.
 Distraught, she has an accident but later recovers from a coma.
 She decides to stay with Giriprasad, which enrages Arjun, prompting him to seek revenge.

 Arjun manipulates the situation by lying to Giriprasad that Priya is giving him stolen money.
 Giriprasad spies on them and grows suspicious.
-Later, he discovers Swetha's recording and uses it to blackmail Arjun into killing Priya.
+Later, he discovers Swetha's recording and uses it to blackmail Arjun into killing Priya to catch him in the act.
 Giriprasad instructs Arjun to attack Priya when she answers a phone call, intending to hear her scream.
 Unaware of the plot, Priya records a confession for Giriprasad, expressing her remorse and asking for forgiveness.

 As the plan unfolds, Arjun attacks Priya, and Giriprasad listens to her screams over the phone.
 However, Priya survives, saved by Arjun, who later blames the attack on a small-time thief who is killed.
 Arjun then blackmails Giriprasad using a recording of their meeting about the murder, giving him three choices: divorce Priya, go to jail, or commit suicide.
 The next day, Giriprasad meets Arjun at the designated spot and confronts him, rips up his contract, and decides to risk being imprisoned by killing Arjun to ensure justice.

 A violent fight ensues between the two men, with Giriprasad's supporters intervening, only to be killed by Arjun.
 Just as Arjun is about to kill Giriprasad, Priya intervenes and confronts the former, revealing her realization of Arjun's murderous nature.
 Arjun shoots her, but she manages to survive and, in a dramatic turn, uses his gun to fatally shoot him.
 Arjun gradually succumbs to his death, and Giriprasad and Priya reunite, finally free from Arjun's manipulations.